Shades of red: Red (CMYK) (pigment red)

 The purpose of the CMYK color system is to provide the maximum possible gamut of colors capable of being reproduced in printing.

 Psychedelic art made people used to brighter colors of red, and pigment colors or colored pencils called "true red" are produced by mixing pigment red with a tiny amount of white.
 The result approximates (with much less brightness than is possible on a computer screen) the electric red shown above.

 Red (Crayola)

 The color is defined as red in Crayola crayons.

 Red was one of the original colors formulated by Crayola in 1903.

 Red (Munsell)

-The color is defined as red in the Munsell color system (Munsell 5R).
-The Munsell color system is a color space that specifies colors based on three color dimensions: hue, value (lightness), and chroma (color purity), spaced uniformly in three dimensions in the elongated oval at an angle shaped Munsell color solid according to the logarithmic scale which governs human perception.
-In order for all the colors to be spaced uniformly, it was found necessary to use a color wheel with five primary colors—red, yellow, green, blue, and purple.
+The Munsell color system is a color space that specifies colors based on three color dimensions: hue, value (lightness), and chroma (colorfulness), spaced uniformly (in terms of human perception) in three dimensions in the Munsell color solid.
+In order for all the colors to be spaced uniformly, it was found necessary to use a color wheel with five, non-arbitrary, equally spaced primary colors: red, yellow, green, blue, and purple.

-The Munsell colors displayed are only approximate as they have been adjusted to fit into the sRGB gamut.
+The color of the sample is the most chromatic (colorful) red in the sRGB gamut that falls in the hue of 5R (primary red) in the Munsell color space.